February 23, 2012

 A Square outline is provided so you can hook a similar border like I did on the ATHA rug.
 I did this using the gold from the rose with the background brown using the beading stitch.

 The beading stitch is a special technique where you hold two colors at the same time and alternate pulling the loops from each.
 The most important tip I can pass along for this is to hold on to the strip that you use to pull the second color and never let go.
 You can let the other color dangle as you work, but don’t let go of the second one.
-This will help you to keep each color on its own side without them crossing. -Video coming soon
+This will help you to keep each color on its own side without them crossing. –a video lesson of this technique is included in Creative Stitches Course which is a part of The Rug Hooking Journey .

 Make your own rug hooked footstool